forgeekbrains2020/k8s/task_2.md

-2. Implement Canary deployment of an application via Ingress.
+**2. **Implement Canary deployment of an application via Ingress.
 Traffic to canary deployment should be redirected if you add "canary:always" in the header, otherwise it should go to regular deployment.
 Set to redirect a percentage of traffic to canary deployment.